The Tree of Life

 The roots of a tree were said to be in the Other World; the trunk in the mortal world and the branches represented the heavenly world.

-It would be a serious crime to cut down this tree and it was considered a great victory in a battle to destroy the enemy’s tree.
+According to the Celts, it would be a serious crime to cut down this tree and it was considered a great victory in a battle to destroy the enemy’s tree.
+Such was the meaning the tree represented.

 The Buddha reached enlightenment whilst he sat under the Bhodi-Tree, otherwise known as the Tree of Enlightenment or Tree of Life.
-Consequently, it is a sacred symbol in Buddhism.
+Consequently, the tree is also a sacred symbol in Buddhism.

 In the Quran the Tree of Life represents immortality.